-I am a senior research scientist studying the interactions between microbial communities and their environment using genomic and experimental strategies.
+I am a scientist studying the interactions between microbial communities and their environment using genomic and experimental strategies.
 I am mainly studying the gut microbiota – the community of bacteria living in our gut – and its impact on our health.
 For that, I use a variety of computational strategies revolving around statistics and mechanistic models to identify potential connections between the microbiome and host health and validate them in the wet lab.

 Outside of academics, I am passionate about Data Science and its application in transforming humanity into a knowledge-based society.
 In that context, I have taught many students and industry professionals in fields like programming, Data Science, Machine Learning, and reproducible workflows.
 I also enjoy cooking and food, and especially like to bake bread.
 I currently live in Seattle with my amazing wife Erika and our eternal puppy Bruno.